nearform/react-animation/README.md

 ```

+### AnimateGroup

+This component makes it easy to animate additions and deletions to a group of components.

+    <AnimateGroup animation="slide">{children}</AnimateGroup>

+It is important for every child to have a unique key, in order for the component to detect changes to the group as children are added and removed.

+Note that this component is different to AnimateOnChange as it _only_ animates addition of new elements and removal of existing ones; changes to existing elements are not animated.
+However, animation of updates to elements can be simulated by changing the child key when its value changes; this will be equivalent to removing the child's old value and replacing it with a new child with the new value.

 ## Animations

 This package includes some pre-built animations along with their associated keyframes.
 As well as supplying the animation names to the above components, you can also apply these animations directly to your components: